 To see a map of all Exceptional Trees in the State, please visit The Outdoor Circle’s interactive Exceptional Tree map.

 Exceptional Tree Tour of Schofield and Wheeler

-In the fall of 2016, LKOC sponsored a tour of the Exceptional Trees at Schofield and Wheeler bases in Waipahu.
+In the fall of 2016, LKOC sponsored a tour of the Exceptional Trees at Schofield Barracks and Wheeler Army Airfield in Waipahu.
 These facilities are home to the largest collection of Exceptional Trees in the Islands, many of which were planted by the Outdoor Circle back in the 1930's and 40's.
 Our tour guides were noted arborist Steve Nimz, and the Director of Public Works at the facilities, Patrick Ching.
 It was a fascinating day, and we are so appreciative of the care these two have taken to preserve these trees, despite the ever growing expansion and renovation going at the bases over the years.

-For an informative brochure about the history of these beautiful trees click here.
 Pictured below, our tour group hears about this magnificent monkeypod, with a span of over 80 feet, the first one planted at Schofield.